Understanding why analytics is so important…

 Time makes all the difference!

-The last topic is what time and day your audience is the most active!
+The last topic on analytics is what time and day your audience is the most active!
 If you are trying to improve your stats/engagement/whatever, then this is what you should be paying attention to!
 This lets you know when your audience is using the app, liking photos, commenting on photos, or posting photos themselves.
 If you are an Instagram scheduler, then you can use this information to schedule your content so that it receives the most impressions.
 You can also use this information if you are a full time student/full time employee too!
 Say you may not have the time to really focus on social media because this silly thing called life gets in the way.
 You can either set aside a few minutes to post your content at your best time, or you can use a scheduling platform.